Travelling With Crohn’s Disease. Smart Tips For A Stress Free Trip

-Your bag is more than just a travel companion—it’s your lifeline.
-Pack extra doses of medication in multiple bags to stay covered even if one goes astray.
-Add comfort essentials like a neck pillow, hand sanitiser, and a lightweight blanket for long waits or delays.
-Healthy snacks, such as bananas, rice cakes, or nuts, keep energy steady without upsetting your stomach.
-Use zippered pouches to organise essentials so you’re not digging through chaos when you need something urgently.
+Your bag is more than luggage, it is your lifeline.
+Pack extra doses of medication in separate bags in case one goes missing.
+Add comfort items like a neck pillow, hand sanitiser, a lightweight blanket, and compression socks for long stretches.
+Crohn’s friendly snacks such as bananas, rice cakes, and plain crackers help steady energy.
+Use zippered pouches so you can find essentials fast without rummaging.

 Try to plan your trip at least 6 to 8 weeks before you go.
 This gives you time to get health advice, order medicines and arrange any vaccinations you might need1